Film and Video Editors

 Informal or on-the-job

-The NSC produces employment projections to show where likely future job opportunities may be.
+JSA produces employment projections to show where likely future job opportunities may be.
 Employment projections data are only produced for occupations at the broad four digit Australian and New Zealand Standard Classification of Occupations (ANZSCO) level.
 While data are not available for this occupation, projections data are available for the parent occupation, Film, Television, Radio and Stage Directors, under the outlook section.

 Earnings and hours